 One of the things about travelling around Scotland is that around each and every corner, under every stone there is even more history, a spectacular view or locals with tale to tell.
 Sometimes we can all been guilty of wanting to get to our destination as quick as possible and if you are travelling through bonnie Perthshire, I will bet my bottom dollar that it’s the A9 you choose as your route of choice.
 It’s direct, straight (ish), and will get you to where you need to be a.s.ap.
 However, by doing this, and I am also guilty of this on occasion, we miss out on some cracking places; lonely glens, silent lochs and magical wildlife encounters.
 This is why Dude and I decided to get off the A9 and have a day out in Kenmore.

 A thirty minute (picturesque) drive, west of the A9 and the winding roads take you through the bright lights of Aberfeldy (a sweet place to stop off too) but on this occasion we continue a further seven miles to the village of Kenmore.
 Immediately greeted with a gorgeous view down Loch Tay, the hills line either side, a small harbour and a sense of tranquility.

-We are guilty of driving straight through Kenmore and down to Killin on previous occasions so it was great to actually stop and explore, with an idea of what we were wanting to do after our pre-booked boat trip.
+We have been guilty of driving straight through this pretty place and down to Killin on previous occasions.
+This time it was great to actually explore more things to do in Kenmore.
+We knew there would be plenty of time after our pre-booked boat trip with Loch Tay Safaris.